iSeeEthan/Lethal-Bots/README.md

 You can download the mod here: https://thunderstore.io/c/lethal-company/p/TRizzle/LethalBots/

+I also have a discord server as well for any questions or support: https://discord.gg/TVqJst8yHf

 ## Preramble:<br/>

 Playing solo in Lethal Company is hard, as the game is inherently designed around a team of 4 players.<br/><br/>